(Hi! I have an updated granola recipe – click here if you would like the updated version.)

 i am very interested in the nutritional analysis – is it available yet? i would love to start making my own granola but want to be able to compare the product to other options.

-Hi Raley, I have the nutrition analysis on the updated version: http://healthyhabitscoach.wordpress.com/2008/09/08/healthy-homemade-granola-updated/
+Hi Raley, I have the nutrition analysis on the updated version: https://healthyhabitscoach.wordpress.com/2008/09/08/healthy-homemade-granola-updated/

 Kathy